-- Submit the graduation application and take the graduation survey
+- Submit the graduation application and take the graduation survey.

-- Pay the $20 graduation fee (*reapplications and certificates do not have a fee)
+- Pay the $20 graduation fee (*reapplications and certificates do not have a fee).

-- RSVP to the ceremony
+- RSVP to the ceremony.

-- Have a student status of degree seeking
+- Have a student status of degree-seeking.

-- Receive an initial approval email from the Office of the Registrar during the first review
+- Receive an initial approval email from the Office of the Registrar during the first review.

 Initial approval will be determined in the first round of the review process, and students will be informed that they are initially approved or are missing requirements to graduate via their SCF student email accounts.
 Students who are missing any requirements will not be permitted to walk in the graduation ceremony.* Students who are missing requirements must register to fulfill the course requirements in the graduation semester and/or correct the issues, and email Graduation@SCF.edu to notify the Office of the Registrar that they are ready to be reviewed and considered for initial approval again.
 Students graduating in the spring semester are invited to the spring graduation ceremony; students graduating in either the summer session or the fall semester are invited to the winter graduation ceremony.
-Only students who meet the priority deadline are guaranteed the maximum number of tickets and his/her name in the graduation ceremony program.
+Only students who meet the priority deadline are guaranteed the maximum number of tickets and their name in the graduation ceremony program.

 * An exception is made for Dual Enrollment students, who will be completing all the required coursework in the graduation term.
 These students will often not receive final high school transcripts until after the SCF graduation date.
 Since receipt of a high school transcript is a state requirement for graduation, we will review the application for degree conferral in the next available cycle, but the student can walk in the designated graduation term one semester prior to receiving the degree.